ronak1902/BlazeDemoTest/Readme.txt

 Space X Api Tests:

-Please not I have added Api tests in the same project as seperate cucumber project file.
+Note: I have added Api tests in the same project as seperate cucumber project file.
 Please also go through the scenarios for Api tests as well.

 I would like to add more scenarios for Space X as below: